Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 Registered pharmacy technician training.

-(a) Beginning January 1, 2004, it shall be the joint responsibility of a
+(a) It shall be the joint responsibility of a

 and its pharmacist in charge to have trained all of its registered pharmacy technicians

-proof of prior training in all of the following topics as they relate to the
+proof of prior training in all of the following practice areas as they apply to Illinois law and relate to the

 (1) The duties and responsibilities of the